 - Every form in your account that uses progressive profiling must have identical fields

-This allows you to track submissions from different form "sources" while still including the same progressive behavior.
-The _FORM and _CAMPAIGN data for any contact will always update to the most recent form that was submitted.
+- The _FORM and _CAMPAIGN values for any contact in this list will always update to the most recent form that was submitted.

 If you need multiple forms to share progressive profiling, contact Act-On Support to enable this feature.